uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Two ♠/Swords
   + upright: weighing up options, difficult choices, indecision, checkmate
   + reversed: lesser of two evils, no right choice, confusion, indecision, information overload
++ The Wanderer's Oracle: Lightning ‖ Thunder
+  + situation: The Wanderer sees the lightning flash followed immediately by thunder; the storm is upon them.
+  + admonition: Take whatever shelter you can find (not under a solitary tree, please)... even just the lowest spot around you is better than nothing.
 + Greek Myth: The Labors of Heracles - 5\.
 The Augean Stables
   + mode: the menial task of cleansing, effected by re-routing two rivers
   + results: Heracles gets a share of the herd of immortal cattle, but not until he kills Augeas and puts